muhamed-hassan/muhamed-hassan/README.md

 "We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us."

+"Strong man 😇, strong alone 💪.
+Not as countryside savage dogs do."

 [**SELF-STUDY**](https://en.wikipedia.org/wiki/Autodidacticism) materials are made to fuck (هينيك ويذل فى دين أمك) the countryside savage dogs who are not educated at all and do nasty things when they become [instructor if they worked as teacher, teaching assistant, professor, ... etc](https://github.com/muhamed-hassan/safe_planet/wiki/Crazy-instructors).

 Their shit 💩 can be: